The Don

 The Case for Dining in the City's Most Storied Postcode

 If you are going to eat lunch in the City of London, the EC4 corridor between Bank and Monument offers a more concentrated argument for serious dining than most visitors expect.
 Amid the glass towers and Georgian lanes, a handful of restaurants have built reputations not on tourist footfall but on repeat custom from the financial and legal communities that work here.
-The Don, on St Swithin's Lane, is one of the addresses in that group that rewards attention beyond its postcode.
+The Don, on St Swithin's Lane, is a restaurant serving Modern European cuisine in London, with a Google rating of 4.2 from 265 reviews and an average price of about $75 per person.

 The building has weight before you even consider the menu.
 The site was the London home of Sandeman's port and sherry operation, and the Victorian cellars that now house the restaurant's lower dining space carry that provenance visibly.
 In a city where heritage is frequently invoked and rarely earned, The Don sits on genuinely documented ground.
 That context matters because it shapes the kind of experience on offer: this is not a kitchen-as-theatre operation, nor a tasting-menu destination in the mode of CORE by Clare Smyth or Sketch, The Lecture Room and Library.
 It occupies a different, arguably more durable register: a room where the food and wine are taken seriously without the performative apparatus of a destination tasting counter.

 London's most discussed sustainability stories tend to cluster in the west and east of the city, where restaurants with younger audiences and chef-patron models have more latitude to experiment with supply chains.
-The City itself, constrained by corporate lunch culture and high property costs, has been slower to shift.
 That makes venues in EC4 that engage with provenance-led sourcing more noteworthy, not less, because the structural incentives push in the opposite direction.

 Outside London, the UK's most rigorous examples of place-based sourcing sit at restaurants like L'Enclume in Cartmel and Moor Hall in Aughton, both of which have built supply chains around proximity to a specific landscape.
 The City model cannot replicate that, but it can engage with British producers, minimise plate waste, and make wine list decisions that reflect environmental consideration alongside commercial logic.